-B. Net OPEB Liability
+B. Net OPEB Asset

-Actuarial Methods and Assumptions. - The District's net OPEB liability was measured as of June 30, 2018 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation dated July 1, 2017.
+Actuarial Methods and Assumptions. - The District's net OPEB asset was measured as of June 30, 2019 and the total OPEB liability was determined by an actuarial valuation dated July 1, 2017 that was rolled forward using standard update procedures to determine the total liability as of June 30, 2019, based on the following actuarial methods and assumptions:

 Actuarial Assumptions

 Valuation Date July 01, 2017

-Measurement Date June 30, 2018
+Measurement Date June 30, 2019

 Actuarial Cost Method Entry Age Normal Cost, level of pay

 Actuarial Assumptions:

-Discount Rate 3.00%
+Inflation rate 3.00%

 Payroll Growth 3.00%

 Investment Rate of Return 6.00%

 Pre-retirement mortality rates were based on the RP-2014 Employee Mortality Table for Males or Females, as appropriate, without projection.
-Post-retirement mortality rates were based on the RP-2014 Health Annuitant

-Mortality Rate Mortality Table for Males or Females, as appropriate, without projection.
+Post-retirement mortality rates were based on the RP-2014 Health Annuitant Mortality Table for Males or Females, as

-Medical Cost Trend Rate 5.00% for 2018 and later years
+Mortality Rate Medical Cost Trend Rate appropriate, without projection.
+5.00% for 2019 and later years